dgrieser/yaru/CONTRIBUTING.md

-# Contributing to Yaru
+# Contributing to Yarudave

-Yaru consists of one project with 4 distinct parts.
+Yarudave consists of one project with 4 distinct parts.

 - `gnome-shell` directory is the theme for GNOME Shell.
 This themes stuff like the calendar widget, the Ubuntu dock, the top panel, the login screen and more.
 It derives from upstream GNOME Shell theme.
 - `gtk` contains the themes GTK+2 and GTK+3.
 This specifies how applications like Files, Terminal, Ubuntu Software look.
 It derives from upstream Adwaita GTK+2 and GTK+3 themes.